-NSDL has adopted segregated account structure whereby it maintains the accounts at the beneficial owner level.
-Participants open and operate accounts for beneficial owners.
+NSDL has adopted a segregated account structure whereby it maintains the accounts at the beneficial owner level.
+The same is as per the regulatory framework overlooking the depositories activities in India.
+Depository Participants (DPs) open and operate accounts for beneficial owners.
 There is only a two-tiered arrangement comprising Participants who can only open beneficial owner accounts.